itstristanb/Events/README.md

 ## Why you should use events:
 Real-time applications typically have many things that must be interconnected.
-Whether its a controller input resulting in the player jumping, audio player etc., or a time sensitive event such as a client entering a queue, this api makes it quick and easy to modulate those responses.
+Whether its a controller input resulting in the player jumping, audio playing etc., or a time sensitive event such as a client entering a queue, this api makes it quick and easy to modulate those responses.
 This project started as a key element to a custom game engine, written in c++.
 All player and NPC actions along with the startup and shutting down of systems were driven by these events, making them crucial for a fast development.